Frederick II, Holy Roman Emperor: Nadir and Personal Loss

-In February 1249 Frederick dismissed his advisor and chief minister, the famous jurist and poet Pier delle Vigne, on charges of peculation and embezzlement.
-Some historians suggest that Pier was planning to betray the Emperor, who, according to Matthew of Paris, cried when he discovered the plot.
+In February 1249, Frederick dismissed his advisor and chief minister, the famous jurist and poet Pier delle Vigne, on charges of peculation and embezzlement.
+Some historians suggest that Pier was planning to betray the emperor, who, according to Matthew of Paris, cried when he discovered the plot.
 Pier, blinded and in chains, died in Pisa, possibly by his own hand.

 Even more shocking for Frederick was the defeat and capture of Enzo by the Bolognese at the Battle of Fossalta in May 1249.
-Earlier in the spring, the emperor gathered a large army hoping to finally subdue the last few holdouts of Lombard resistance, and move against Innocent at Lyon.
+Earlier in the spring, the emperor gathered a large army hoping to finally subdue the last few holdouts of Lombard resistance and move against Innocent at Lyon.
 Frederick planned a pincer movement, with Enzo taking a portion of the army to defeat the Bolognese while the main force continued northward into central Lombardy.
-Even as the main army under the emperor subdued large swathes of Emilia-Romagna and much of central Lombardy remained imperial, the campaign was halted by Enzo’s defeat at Fossalta.
+Even as the main army under the emperor subdued large swathes of Emilia-Romagna and much of central Lombardy remained Imperial, the campaign was halted by Enzo's defeat at Fossalta.
 Enzo was held in a palace in Bologna where he remained captive until his death in 1272.
 Richard of Chieti was also killed in 1249, likely in the same battle.
-However, though the battle did not noticeably alter the political situation and the emperor still remained relatively dominant, the capture of Enzo and the death of the Richard of Chieti, both whom had proved able lieutenants, were significant personal setbacks for Frederick.
+However, though the battle did not noticeably alter the political situation, and the emperor still remained relatively dominant, the capture of Enzo and the death of the Richard of Chieti, both whom had proved able lieutenants, were significant personal setbacks for Frederick.
 He named Manfred as Legate General of Italy to replace the now captive Enzo.
 The Bolognese refused all attempts by the emperor to ransom his son and Bologna, along with Milan, remained one of the staunchest Guelph cities in northern Italy.

-All in all, the year 1249 was the nadir of the Emperor’s fortunes, and made clear how reliant the imperial position was on his person.
-Wearied but characteristically defiant, Frederick left a portion his army in central Lombardy under the command of his captains, and returned to the south where he would remain until his death.
+All in all, the year 1249 was the lowest point of the emperor's fortunes and made clear how reliant the Imperial position was on his person.
+Wearied but characteristically defiant, Frederick left a portion his army in central Lombardy under the command of his captains and returned to the south where he would remain until his death.